VIDA-NYU/reprozip/docs/source/install.rst

 Installation
 ************

 ReproZip is available as open source, released under the Revised BSD License.
-Please visit `ReproZip's website <http://vida-nyu.github.io/reprozip/>`_ to find links to our PyPI packages and GitHub repository.
+Please visit `ReproZip's website <http://vida-nyu.github.io/reprozip/>`_ to find links to our PyPI packages or our `GitHub repository <https://github.com/ViDA-NYU/reprozip>`_.

 Software Requirements
 =====================

 ReproZip is comprised of two components: **reprozip** (for the packing step) and **reprounzip** (for the unpack step).
 Additional plugins are also provided for *reprounzip*: **reprounzip-vagrant**, which unpacks the experiment in a Vagrant virtual machine, and **reprounzip-docker**, which unpacks the experiment in a Docker container (please see :ref:`unpackers` for more information).
+More plugins may be developed in the future (and of course, you are free to :ref:`roll your own <develop-plugins>`).

 These are all standard Python packages that you can install using pip.
 However, *reprozip* only works on Linux and needs a C compiler recognized by distutils since it includes a C extension module that will be built during installation.